Musa ibn Abi'l-Afiya: Umayyad vassal

-As an Umayyad vassal, Musa received valuable support from al-Andalus: an Umayyad ship attacked the Sulaymanids on their island, and the port town of Melilla became a refuge for members of Musa's family.
+As an Umayyad allie, Musa received valuable support from al-Andalus: an Umayyad ship attacked the Sulaymanids on their island, and the port town of Melilla became a refuge for members of Musa's family.
 On the other hand, in 933 Musa lost control of Fes to Hamid ibn Hamdan and an unknown Idrisid leader.
 Very shortly after, Hamid was betrayed and killed by another local leader, Ahmad ibn Abi Bakr of the Abu Sahl clan, who sent Hamid's head to Musa.
-Ahmad ibn Abi Bakr in turn also remained in control of Fes for a short time, as the Fatimid counteroffensive launched in retaliation of Musa's defection under the general Maysur, captured the city.
+Ahmad ibn Abi Bakr in turn also remained in control of Fes for a short time, as the Fatimid counteroffensive launched in retaliation of Musa's defection under the general Maysur al-Fata, captured the city.
 The Fatimids were successful in forcing Musa to abandon his strongholds of Tsoul and Warzigha and flee to the south, but in the long term, their expeditions failed to reverse the situation: more and more, the local rulers turned to Córdoba.

 The subsequent career and fate of Musa is unclear, as the sources are contradictory.
 The account of the 11th-century Andalusi historian Ibn Hayyan, considered the most reliable by J. D. Latham, holds that he died in August 938, and was succeeded by his son Madyan; two other sons are mentioned in the same source, Abu Munqidh and Muhammad.
 The 14th-century Rawd al-Qirtas on the other hand insists that Musa, pursued by Maysur and the Idrisids, spent many years wandering, virtually alone, through the desert and his domains, and died either in 939/40 or in 952/53, and was succeeded by his son Ibrahim.
-The 14th-century Moroccan historian Ibn 'Idhari on the other hand reports that in 948, Musa sent two of his sons as envoys to the court of Córdoba, while according to the 11th-century Andalusi historian al-Bakri, in 949 Musa finally defeated and captured the pro-Fatimid Sulaymanid ruler, al-Hasan ibn Isa ibn Abi'l-Aysh.
+The 14th-century Moroccan historian Ibn 'Idhari further reports that in 948, Musa sent two of his sons as envoys to the court of Córdoba, while according to the 11th-century Andalusi historian al-Bakri, in 949 Musa finally defeated and captured the pro-Fatimid Sulaymanid ruler, al-Hasan ibn Isa ibn Abi'l-Aysh.